 Model Kit.
-A Molecular Model Kit, is required for CHM 233, it is not optional.
-You should only get one of the HGS model kits.
-These are available in the ASU Bookstore.
-They are also available directly from the manufacturer.
-Either the 1013Alpha kit, or the slightly more expensive 1003Alpha kit will work.
-The 1013 Alpha kit is also available from Amazon, and also directly from the manufacturer.
+A Molecular Model Kit, IS SUGGESTED for CHM 234 but is not required.
+If you buy a model kit make sure it is one of the HGS kits.
+The 1013Alpha kit, is the least expensive one that is still useful.
+This kit is available in the ASU Bookstore and also from Amazon.
+The least expensive source is probably direct from the manufacturer.
 You will not be able to use a model kit that you inherited from a sibling/friend etc. if it is not an HGS kit.
-The HGS kit is the only one that will work for this course (and for the lab course).
+The HGS kit is the only one that will work for this course and for the lab course.
 A model kit by Molecular Visions, or in particular, the one from Pearson will not work.

 Examinations and Grading.
-Three midterms will be given from 7:30 - 8:20 AM on Monday Sept.
-23rd, Monday Oct.
-21st, and Monday Nov.
-18th.
-The final exam is on Monday Dec.
-9th, 7:30 - 9:20 AM.
-I will not change an exam date for any reason since changes will merely result in new conflicts.
+Three midterms will be given from 7:30 - 8:20 AM on Monday Feb.
+17th, Monday Mar.
+23rd, and Monday Apr.
+13th.
+The final exam is on Monday May 4th 7:30 - 9:20 AM.
+I will not change an exam date for ANY reason since changes will merely result in new conflicts.
 Although the emphasis of the midterms will be on the most recent material, all exams are necessarily cumulative.
 The final exam will be on material from the entire course.
 No late or early exams will be given, you must be present for ALL exams, none are dropped!